jamesapprovd/project4/README.md

 3. Project listing function

-Client’s projects are similarly listed in a separate section to allow easy tracking of current ongoing projects.
+Client’s projects are similarly listed in a separate section to allow easy tracking, management and an organised ledger of current ongoing projects.

 ### Wireframes

 The planning sketch of the project, pre-build:

 ![Main Page Wireframe](https://i.imgur.com/14GgRXs.png)

+### Database Schema

+RoboCorp was built using SQL with the following database schema

 ![Backend Data Flow Chart](https://i.imgur.com/Vsend7L.png)

 ### User Stories